DogtorJ.com

 In This Section:

-*Estrogens in Food- There are estrogens in foods which should be considered in formulating the ultimate diet, especially for women and those suffering from epilepsy, pain, and other excitotoxin-related disorders.
+*Estrogens and Food- There are estrogens in foods which should be considered in formulating the ultimate diet, especially for women and those suffering from epilepsy, pain, and other excitotoxin-related disorders.
 We know that estrogens are inflammatory and immunosuppressive and sensitive neurons to the action of glutamate (e'g catamenial seizures, PMS).

 *Estrogens in Food- (List)- Here is a list that shows estrogen-rich foods versus foods that actually block estrogen.
 It is borrowed from this site http://www.holistic-online.com/remedies/hrt/hrt_food_and_estrogen.htm and edited to make a few points.
 One will surprise you.